thomasdij/sunrenintl-site/README.md

 - kylep
 - surens

 Contact Thomas for initial passwords.
+Each admin has been configured with thier appropriate privilges.
+Contact Thomas to add/remove admins or privilges.

 ## Hosting Estimates
 - **Web Service** $7.90 per month